grdddj/done-for-today/plan.md

 ## Deep work

-Trezor-user-env:
-- troubleshooting unworking MAC emulators

 Manufacturing tests:
-- save all logs/statistics to Toradex SSD, not on flash
-- final station-type configuration
+- final station-type configuration and fixes
-- main PR/develop review
+- new popups for final
+- frontend improvements

 ## Other work